Adult cancer survival in England

 We welcome feedback from users on the content, format and relevance of our statistics.
 Please contact us via email at firstname.lastname@example.org.Back to table of contents

 Accessibility and clarity

 (Accessibility is the ease with which users are able to access the data, also reflecting the format in which the data are available and the availability of supporting information.
 Clarity refers to the quality and sufficiency of the release details, illustrations and accompanying advice.)

 For information regarding conditions of access to outputs, please refer to:

-In addition to this Quality and Methodology Information report, quality information relevant to each release is available in the background notes of each of the statistical bulletins and in the metadata contained within the downloadable tables.
+In addition to this Quality and Methodology Information report, quality information relevant to each release is available in the Quality and methodology section of each of the statistical bulletins and in the metadata contained within the downloadable tables.

 All cancer survival statistical bulletins are web-only releases, available in either HTML or PDF formats; data tables are available in Excel format.
 For further information about cancer survival bulletins, please contact the Cancer Analysis Team via email at email@example.com or by telephone on +44 (0)1633 456508.

 Ahmad AS, Ormiston-Smith N, Sasieni PD (2015), ‘Trends in the lifetime risk of developing cancer in Great Britain: comparison of risk for those born from 1930 to 1960’, British Journal of Cancer, Volume 112, pages 943 to 947

 Coleman MP, Babb P, Damiecki P, Grosclaude PC, Honjo S, Jones J and others (1999), ‘Cancer survival trends in England and Wales 1971 to 1995: deprivation and NHS region’, Studies on Medical and Population Subjects, Number 61, London: The Stationery Office, pages 55 to 106